Guo-Lingjun/guo-lingjun.github.io/_pages/about.md

 - stochastic optimization
 - nonlinear optimization
 - machine learning

 Generally speaking, his research interests fall within the category of Applied Mathematics.

-Before joining Lehigh University, he received an M.Eng in IOE from the University of Michigan, Ann Arbor, in 2023.
+Before joining Lehigh University, he received an M.Eng in IOE from the University of Michigan, Ann Arbor in 2023.
 He received a B.S. in Applied Mathematics from Fudan University, China.